samuelduchesne/archetypal/README.md

 ## Features

-Here is a short overview of features that we are part of archetypal:
+Here is a short overview of features that are part of archetypal:

 1. Building Complexity Reduction: A utility to transform a multizone EnergyPlus model to a two-zone normalized model.
 Such models are called `building archetypes` and are the